Learn about our congregation

 Our services resembles those in many Protestant churches.
 Worship is is led by volunteer worship and music leaders from the congregation.
 The service includes lots of music and singing, scripture reading, a children’s time, offering, a sermon, prayer, and a time to share joys, sorrows, responses to worship, and to introduce visitors.
 Check out our recent bulletins to get a more detailed sense of the regular flow of our worship.

 Listening assistance devices are available at the soundboard in the right rear corner of the sanctuary.

 Visitors are invited to fill out a blue visitor card located in the pews.
 The card includes space to indicate whether you would like the pastor to get in touch with you, as well as whether you are interested in receiving more information about CMF.

-We use three songbooks regularly in our worship.
+We use four songbooks regularly in our worship.
 You will notice that each book is listed in the bulletin with its own abbreviation.